tc39/notes/es7/2015-11/nov-17.md

 BT: can someone more familiar with the lexing speak to this complexity?

-WH: It’s undecidable in Perl.
+WH: It's undecidable in Perl.
 It guesses what you mean.

 YK: can you explain

-…
+...

 SP: it seems like we can explore this further as a templateString, if it really feels poor we can explore grammar based variant.